alisiafadini/ROCKET/README.md

 ### 3. Install ROCKET

 Install ROCKET.
-First move to the parent folder, clone the ROCKET repo (so you don't mix the ROCKET repo with the openfold one), then install it with `pip`
+First move to the parent folder, clone the ROCKET repo (so you don't mix the ROCKET repo with the OpenFold one), then install it with `pip`

 ```
 git clone git@github.com:alisiafadini/ROCKET.git